Eltaf-azizi/Online-Food-Delivery/README.md

 <h1 align="center">Online Food Delivery</h1>
  This website is a comprehensive food delivery platform designed to connect customers with various dining options in their area.
-Our platform aggregates menus from multiple restaurants, allowing users to order food directly to their doorstep with ease.
+Our platform aggregates menus from multiple restaurants, allowing users to easily order food directly to their doorstep.
 This README provides an overview of the website, its features, and guidelines for how to get started, contribute, or use the service

 ## Languages Used: